space space space space space

 1992: abandoning market gardening

-1999: poisonous soil and brilliant friends
+1999: poisonous soil

 Fortunately we managed to secure sufficient supplies of sales stock to fulfill our show obligations otherwise the business would have folded.
 We have our dutch friend, Marco Fransen, to thank for helping us to continue trading and fulfil our show commitments for that year.